Godweed/spree_maintenance_mode/README.md

 ```

 ## Configuration
-Edit the `public/maintenance_mode.html` to suite your needs.
+Edit the `public/maintenance_mode.html` to suit your needs.

 ## Usage
 Toggle Maintenance mode of/off at `/admin/maintenance_mode